jplewe/aivx.io/about.md

 ### About Me

 I’m John Plewe, a creative software developer and occasional game designer.
 Most of my work has been at [Nevercenter](nevercenter.com) as part of a three-person team (two devs).
-A good place to get an overview of my various awards, achievements, etc. is via [LinkedIn](https://www.linkedin.com/in/johnplewe/) (feel free to add me there), though it doesn't include some fun life highlights like getting surprise-offered a job by Valve's Gabe Newell in his office full of knives, or flown out by Apple to develop CameraBag on heavily-secured iPads at their HQ pre-launch.
+A good place to get an overview of my various awards, achievements, etc. is via [LinkedIn](https://www.linkedin.com/in/johnplewe/) (feel free to add me there, my friend count is dismal), though it doesn't include some fun life highlights like getting surprise-offered a job by Valve's Gabe Newell in his office full of knives, or flown out by Apple to develop CameraBag on heavily-secured iPads at their HQ pre-launch.

 ### About AIVX